csbg/BioinformaticsPracticals1/Script_UNIX.md

 ### Editing in nano

 Now add a line at the end of the file "gRNAs.txt" that is located in your home directory.
-Add the gRNA "TODO".
+Add the gRNA "ACTGACTG".
 To quit the nano-editor you need too press Ctrl+X. Then type Y+Enter to save the changes.
 ```
 nano gRNAs.txt
 ```